loujine/musicbrainz-scripts/README.md

 * mbz-showcountdiscid: display the number of linked discids in the discid tab header

+* mbz-showcountalias: display the number as defined aliases and the list of languages used (if any)

 ### Work overview tab

 * mbz-showperformancedurations: add each performance duration in a new column

+* mbz-showperformers: add performers from the recording advanced relationships in a new column (with the instrument/vocal attribute if defined).
+Show:

+  - the performer name (from AR) if the recording artist is the composer
+  - nothing if the recording artist is not the composer (we assume it is the perfomers)
+  - a red ✗ if no AR is found

 TODO